MystenLabs/sui/external-crates/move/documentation/book/src/enums.md

 ```

 Enums cannot be recursive in any of their variants, so the following definitions of an enum are not
-allowed since they would be recursive in at least one variant:
+allowed because they would be recursive in at least one variant.

+Incorrect:

 ```move
 module a::m {